Basketball Defense - Al Marshall's Aggressive 2-3 Zone Defense

 "The Defense Your Opponents Will Hate!"

-In this article, I'll present some basic defensive slides as an introduction.
+In this article, basic defensive slides will be presented.
 However, the DVDs are much more detailed and also include the necessary breakdown drills, how to adjust to certain zone offenses and zone plays, how to adjust to your opponent's strengths and weaknesses, special defenses vs teams with a star player, press and transition defense that flow back into the 2-3 zone defense, and many other questions and comments.
-There is also a 23-page pdf document on the DVD that contains diagrams of the drills... more info.
+There is also a 23-page pdf document with the DVD that contains diagrams of the drills... more info.

 - The 2-3 zone defense will benefit teams that are less athletic, less quick, not as tall, by keeping the ball outside and turning the opponent into an outside jump-shooting team.
 Athletic teams will benefit as well by being more aggressive on the outside, trapping, etc.